Khloé Kardashian's Pregnancy Photo Has Everyone Refreshing Kylie Jenner's Feed

-Yes, the rumors are true.
+Yes, the rumours are true.
 In a sweet Instagram she posted on Wednesday, Khloé Kardashian officially confirmed her pregnancy with boyfriend Tristan Thompson.
-The news came after weeks of rumors that the youngest Kardashian daughter was expecting her first baby, which included plenty of fans finding evidence on social media that a new Kardashian kid was on its way.
+The news came after weeks of rumours that the youngest Kardashian daughter was expecting her first baby, which included plenty of fans finding evidence on social media that a new Kardashian kid was on its way.

 Advertisement